• Skip to main content

 • Add a few tablespoons of water (or milk) and mix together until the pastry dough has formed.
 Use your hands to bind the dough together.

-• Wrap the sweet shortcrust pastry in clingfilm and leave to chill in the fridge for at least 15 minutes.
+• Wrap the sweet shortcrust pastry in cling film and leave it to chill in the fridge for at least 15 minutes.
 This will make rolling the dough so much easier as it will be less sticky.

-• In this time, preheat your oven to 180°C (gas mark 4, 160°Fan) and grease a holed mince pie tin with oil or butter.
+• At this time, preheat your oven to 180°C (gas mark 4, 160°Fan) and grease a holed mince pie tin with oil or butter.

 To Make Mince Pies

 • Using a rolling pin, roll out the pastry on a lightly floured surface.
-The pastry should be around 2mm thick (they puff out in the oven).
+The pastry should be around 5mm (0.5cm) thick (they puff out in the oven).

 • Get a round fluted cookie cutter preferably 7.4cm or 7.5cm and cut out bases from the pastry.
 Place the bases into your holed mince pie tin and gently press them down.